Dongfeng (missile): Dongfeng 12 (CSS-X-15)

 The DF-12 (CSS-X-15) is an SRBM formerly known as the M20.
 The change in designation signalled a shift in fielding to the Second Artillery Corps, making it possible the missile could be armed with a tactical nuclear warhead.
 Images of it bear a resemblance to the Russian 9K720 Iskander missile which, although not purchased by China from Russia, could have been acquired from former Soviet states.
 Like the Iskander, the DF-12 reportedly has built-in countermeasures including terminal maneuverability to survive against missile defense systems.

-Range is officially between 100-280 km, but given MTCR restrictions, actual maximum range may be up to 400-420 km.
+Its range is officially between 100-280 km, but given MTCR restrictions, actual maximum range may be up to 400-420 km.
 With guidance provided by inertial navigation and Beidou, accuracy is 30 meters CEP; since the missile is controlled throughout the entire flight path, it can be re-targeted mid-flight.
 The DF-12 is 7.815 m long, 0.75 m in diameter, has a take-off weight of 4010 kg, and an 880 lb warhead that can deliver cluster, high explosive fragmentation, penetration, or high-explosive incendiary payloads.
 They are fired from an 8×8 transporter erector launcher (TEL) that holds two missiles.

 An anti-ship ballistic missile export variant of the M20, called A/MGG-20B (M20B), was unveiled at the 2018 Zhuhai Airshow.